-Your machine is wired for 110 volts, 60hz alternating current.
+Your machine is wired for 230 volts, 60hz alternating current.
+Verify the input power supply before making any electrical connections.
 Before connecting the machine to the power source, make sure the power source is OFF.

-Before switching on the power, you must check the voltage and frequency of the power to see if they meet with the requirement, the allowed range for the voltage is ±5%, and for the frequency is ±1%.
+Before switching on the power, you must check the voltage and frequency of the power to see if they meet with the requirement, the allowed range for the voltage is $\pm 5\%$, and for the frequency is $\pm 1\%$.